-Utah national park employee, 19, found dead at base of 1,400 high walking trail, officials say
+Utah national park employee, 19, found dead at base of 1,400-foot high walking trail, officials say

 The body of a 19-year-old national park employee in southern Utah, who was reported missing after going on a hike Wednesday afternoon, was recovered from the base of a dangerous hiking trail the following morning, officials confirmed.